mdoksa76/plotext-ranger/README.md

 # plotext-ranger
-Plotext usage in ranger file manager for viewing graphic files
+Plotext usage in ranger file manager for viewing graphics files.

 Python scripts plotext-ranger-*.py are python scripts for showing graphics files in ranger file manager.
 They depend on python module plotext.